5 min read

 Ashwagandha has been used a tonic for more than 3,000 years.
 Highly regarded in traditional Ayurvedic wellness practices, the word “ashwagandha” means “the sweat or strength of ten horses.”
 It is also known as “Indian ginseng.”
 Traditionally used as a nerve tonic, a 2011 overview of ashwagandha noted its ability to enhance brain functions and improve memory.

 Ashwagandha is an adaptogenic herb.
-Adaptogenic herbs need to meet three specific criteria to be considered adaptogens: > They are non-toxic > They help regulate stress during difficult times > They positively impact the body
+Adaptogenic herbs need to meet three specific criteria to be considered adaptogens:

 As an adaptogenic herb, it makes sense that ashwagandha helps calm the body.
 What’s more, these benefits extend to cognitive function.
 The U.S. National Library of Medicine notes that ashwagandha contains phytochemicals that may help calm the brain.
 For anyone experiencing racing thoughts, that is good news!